 Length: SVL up to 65mm, with the tail being equal to or slightly longer than the body length

-A mysterious little skink that is so far only known from one individual.
+A mysterious little skink that is so far only known from one individual found in the year 2000.
 The dorsal surface is golden-brown, with a few scattered black flecks, a darker brown, but faint mid-dorsal stripe, and cream-coloured dorsolateral stripes.
 Lateral stripes are chocolate-brown, smooth edged, with a black border, and white mid-lateral stripe below.
 White mid-lateral stripe runs below eye and through ear opening.
 Ventral surface is yellow-bronze on the torso and tail, throat is white / grey.
 Tail with strongly keeled scales, giving this skink a distinctive appearance.